yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 This chapter describes how you can use content experiments in your course.
 See:

 * :ref:`Overview of Content Experiments`
+* :ref:`Courses with Multiple Content Experiments`
 * :ref:`Enable Content Experiments`
 * :ref:`Specify Group Configurations`
 * :ref:`Configure the Content Experiment in Studio`
+* :ref:`Configure the Content Experiment in XML`
 * :ref:`View a Content Experiment as Course Staff`
-* :ref:`Configure the Content Experiment in XML`

 .. _Overview of Content Experiments: